fahad011686/bamazon/README.md

         console.log(updatedQ + " remaining.");
         connection.query("UPDATE products SET ?
 WHERE ?")}
 ```

-Purchasing on *bamazon* has a built in method to send a request to the database, which responds with how much of the selected product is in stock.
-If we are sold out, *bamazon* returns you to the menu.
+The snippet above checks the product inventory and if you attempt to purchase a sold out product, *bamazon* will inform and redirect you to the menu.

 ![buy](./data/img/4_buy.png)

 *bamazon* will update you with how many products are still in stock.
 In this case, we have purchased **the last of the Halloween Candy**.

 ![soldout](./data/img/5_soldout.png)

-If you attempt to purchase a sold out product, again *bamazon* informs you and redirects you to the menu.

 ## NPM Dependencies
 * Dotenv, to hold databse connection settings